Discovering Your Path

 Active Learning in Action

 Sixth-graders wrap up their intensive study of Asia with a day devoted to hands-on activities and lessons about cultures of many Asian countries, including India, China, and Korea.
 On Asia Day, students may learn how to play cricket, become amateur calligraphers, or enjoy a kung fu demo from a local dojo.
-The day ends with a celebration of Holi, and India Festival of Colors that welcomes the arrival of spring.
+The day ends with a celebration of Holi, the India Festival of Colors, that welcomes the arrival of spring.
 Students gather outside to throw handfuls of colored powder in the air, making for a fun and fascinating experience.

 Using pasta, cardboard, and hot glue, seventh-graders create towers for the Shake Table Project to learn firsthand, basic architectural principles and to simulate how engineers in places like San Francisco design earthquake-resistant structures.
 Students learn what’s going on beneath the Earth’s crust, and how that affects what happens on the surface.
 They also begin to understand how people work together to save lives.

 From mid-April to the end of the school year, eighth-graders explore alternate energy sources through the Wind Turbine Project, a culminating exhibition that gives student teams a chance to apply all the physical principles they have learned for the year in an authentic design project.
 By designing turbine blades of differing shapes and re-configuring gear ratios, they seek the most efficient energy transfer to power lights and mechanical infrastructure of simulated micro-cities.